zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 TRefCountPtr<FPooledRDGBuffer> pooled_verticiesA;
 graphBuilder.QueueBufferExtraction(rdgOutSegmentsA, &pooled_verticiesA, FRDGResourceState::EAccess::Read, FRDGResourceState::EPipeline::Compute);
 ```
-And here we go, just "pull the Execute() trigger" on the Graph Builder and let the gpu do the math for you!
+And here we go, just "pull the Execute() trigger" on the Graph Builder and let the GPU do the math for you!

 Now, for all three output buffers, we need to copy data from the their FPooledRDGBuffer to our TArray that we can go on and use them on CPU.
 That's what _copyBuffer does:
 ```c++